praj-bellakka/tp/docs/DeveloperGuide.md

 <code>FoodDatabase</code>, <code>EntryDatabase</code>, and <code>User</code> classes each have a method to convert
 its data to String format.
 This String is then saved to the text file. <br/>
 For instance, when saving the <code>FoodDatabase</code> data, <code>Storage</code> calls the <code>convertDatabaseToString()</code>
 method to obtain the String representation of all the data within the `FoodDatabase`.
-This String isthen written to the text file.
+This String is then written to the text file.
 </li>